 Hyperscale Job cancellation is an async process.
 The progress of Job cancellation can be tracked by checking the Execution Status using GET /execution/{id}/summary API endpoint.
-As the cancellation process starts for a Hyperscale execution, the Execution Status becomes CANCEL_INITIATED.
+As the cancellation process starts for a Hyperscale execution, the Execution Status becomes CANCEL\INITIATED.
 Whenever the cancellation process completes for the Execution, the Execution Status gets updated to CANCELLED.

-During cancellation, the Hyperscale application stops the processes running on hyperscale with respect to that execution and closes the database connections made with the target database.
+During cancellation, the Hyperscale application:

+- 1. Stops the processes running on the Hyperscale Orchestrator with respect to that Execution. - 2.
+Closes the database connections made with the target database. - 3.
+Cancels the Masking Jobs running on the Continuous Compliance Engines and waits for their cancellation to complete before marking Hyperscale Execution as CANCELLED.